Power-Imbalance Allocation Control of Power Systems-Secondary Frequency Control: Secondary frequency control of power systems

 \emph{Gather-Broadcast (GB) Control\cite{Dorfler2016}:} In order to well reflect the frequency deviation of the area and use the communication network efficiently, the GB method measures the frequency deviations at all the nodes connected by the communication network.
 It has the form

-where $k$ is a control gain coefficient and $C_i\in [0,1]$ is a set of convex weighting coefficients with $\sum_{i\in\mathcal{V}}{C_i}=1$.
-As in the ACE based AGC method, a coordinator in the network also broadcasts the nodal price to the controllers and the controllers compute the control inputs according to their own cost functions.
+where $k\in (0,+\infty)$ is a control gain coefficient and $C_i\in [0,1]$ is a set of convex weighting coefficients with $\sum_{i\in\mathcal{V}}{C_i}=1$.
+The ACE in the GB method is actually the weighted average of the frequency deviations.
+As in the ACE based AGC method (\ref{control:AGC}), a coordinator in the network also broadcasts the nodal price to the controllers and the controllers compute the control inputs according to their own cost functions.

 \emph{Distributed Averaging Integral control (DAI):} Unlike the ACE base AGC method and GB method implemented in a centralized way, DAI is implemented in a distributed way based on the consensus control principle \cite{Andreasson2013}.
 In the DAI method, there are no coordinators and each controller computes its own nodal price and communicates to its neighbors.
 A local node in the system calculates its control input according to the local frequency deviation and the nodal prices received from its neighbors.
-As the state of the interconnected system reaches a new steady state, the nodal prices of all the nodes consensus at the market clearing price, thus Problem \ref{problem2} is solved.
+As the state of the interconnected system reaches a new steady state, the nodal prices of all the nodes achieve a consensus at the market clearing price, thus Problem \ref{problem2} is solved.
 It has the form \cite{Zhao2015}

-where $k_i$ is a gain coefficient for the controller $i$ and $\big(w_{ij}\big)$ denotes the undirected weighted communication network.
+where $k_i\in (0,+\infty)$ is a gain coefficient for the controller $i$ and $\big(w_{ij}\big)$ denotes the undirected weighted communication network.
+When $w_{ij}=0$ for all the lines of the communication network, the DAI control law reduces to a \emph{Decentralized Integral} (DecI) control law.
 The DAI control has been widely studied on both the traditional power grids and Micro-Grids, e.g., \cite{Schiffer2016,Simpson-Porco2015}.
-Note that, $\omega_i$ is the frequency deviation of node $i$ from the nominal frequency which should be known for nodes in $\mathcal{V}_K$.
 Wu \emph{et.al.} \cite{XiangyuWu2016} proposed a distributed secondary control method where it is not necessary to know the nominal frequency for all the nodes in $\mathcal{V}_K$.